sh4nx0r/sh4nx0r.github.io/_posts/2015-09-22-bachelors-recipe-indo-chinese-egg-scramble.md

 <img src="/images/blogimages/2015-09-22/chopped_gchilli.jpg">

-> **HINT:** If you notice a very mild smoke or bubbles popping on the pan, you are almost ready to proceed to the next step.
+> **HINT:** If you notice a mild smoke or bubbles popping on the pan, you are almost ready to proceed to the next step.
 If not, wait a bit.

 ### 4. Add the chopped green chilly and capsicum to the pan.

 Use your spatula to push the chopped green chilly and capsicum from the cutting board (don't use hands, as green chillies are rumoured to burn like hell if it makes contact with the skin) to the heated oil pan.
-Saute it for a while till they become pale.
+Mix it for a while till they become pale.
 (Estimated time = 1 minute)

 <figure>
-	<figcaption>After adding, keep sauting 'em till they become pale.</figcaption>
+	<figcaption>After adding, keep mixin 'em till they become pale.</figcaption>
 </figure>

 <img src="/images/blogimages/2015-09-22/capsicum_chilli.jpg">